wordofwarning/wordofwarning.org/current/2015-haphazard/index.md

 ###Saturday 28 February 2015, 12noon-4pm.
 Free
 Haphazard 2013 filled Z-arts to the brim with bizarre antics and amazing images — there were moving musical sculptures; a bouncy, squeaky, ping-pong dance; and an underground labyrinth (for the brave only).

 Why not join us to see what offbeat oddities 2015 will conjure?
 Playful, quirky, fun and sometimes plain daft: this is a very different day for kids and their adults, and adults and their adults.
-Turn up at any time and come and go as you please.
+Turn up at any time and come & go as you please.

 ####Venue + Booking Details
 Date: Saturday 28 February 2015, 12noon-4pm